 High School Initiatives

-College credits count toward new high school rigor requirements and HOPE Scholarship rigor requirements.
+Degree-level core classes will transfer to any institution in the University System of Georgia (USG) or Technical College System of Georgia (TCSG).
+College credits count toward high school rigor and HOPE Scholarship rigor requirements.

-Students can enroll in GNTC courses during fall, spring, or summer semesters while still in high school and receive concurrent credit.
+Students can enroll in GNTC courses during the fall, spring, or summer semesters while still in high school and receive dual credit.

 Tuition, Fees, and Books

 Tuition, college fees, and textbooks are covered by the Dual Enrollment Program for every eligible student.
 There may be some course-related fees not covered by dual enrollment.
 For example, cosmetology and automotive students have to purchase tool kits.
 However, most GNTC programs do not require these fees.

 For tuition, fees, and books to be covered by Dual Enrollment funding, every student must complete a funding application every year he or she is enrolled in college courses.
 The funding application is on the GAFutures website.

 - Kristi Hart, Director of High School Initiatives

 - Corrie Pyles, Catoosa County, Calhoun City, Murray County, Whitfield County, and Dalton City Schools

 - Linda Tinney, Floyd County, Polk County, and Rome City Schools